-WY-SHOT is a handgun only shoot that is designed for folks of all ages.
+WY-SHOT is a Handgun Only shoot that is designed for folks of all ages.

 There is a two-part component that makes this shoot unique.

-One can do both or just one-You get to decide.
+You can do both or just one-You get to decide.

 The prairie dog part of the shoot is for any type of handgun (semi-auto, revolver, single-shot) from any type of rest you want to use.

 It doesn’t matter if it is short range, medium range or long-range…You get decide.
 We do have prizes and cash for the longest confirmed prairie dog kill with several types of handguns: Rimfire, straight-wall cartridges and specialty pistols (bottleneck cartridges).

 There will be a special prize for all confirmed kills prairie dog beyond 1000 yards.